Richard Williamson (bishop): Early life and ordination

-Williamson, originally an Anglican, was received into the Catholic Church in 1971.
-After a few months as a postulant at the Brompton Oratory, he left.
+Williamson, originally an Anglican, converted to the Catholic Church in 1971.
+After a few months as a postulant with the Oratorians of Brompton Oratory, he left.
 He became a member of the Society of Saint Pius X, a traditionalist Catholic faction founded in 1970 by Archbishop Marcel Lefebvre in protest against what Lefebvre saw as the liberalism of the Second Vatican Council.
+In common with other traditionalists, Williamson opposed the changes in the Catholic Church following the Second Vatican Council.
+He saw the changes as being unacceptably liberal and modernistic, and as being destructive to the Church.
+Among the changes he opposed were the Church's increased openness to other Christian denominations and other religions, and changes in the forms of Catholic worship such as the general replacement of the Tridentine Mass with the Mass of Paul VI.
+Williamson criticised Pope John Paul II, to whom he attributed a "weak grasp of Catholicism".
+Williamson held that the SSPX was not schismatic, but rather was composed of true Catholics who were keeping the "complete Roman Catholic apostolic faith".

 Williamson entered the International Seminary of Saint Pius X at Écône, Switzerland, and in 1976 he was ordained a priest by Lefebvre.

-Williamson subsequently moved to the United States, where he served as the rector of St. Thomas Aquinas Seminary in Ridgefield, Connecticut from 1983, and continued in the position when the seminary moved to Winona, Minnesota in 1988.
+Williamson subsequently moved to the United States, where he was the rector of St. Thomas Aquinas Seminary in Ridgefield, Connecticut from 1983, and continued in the position when the seminary moved to Winona, Minnesota in 1988, serving until 2003.